+The Comprehension About Company's Environment.
 Company's environment consists of internal environment and external environment.
 The external environment greatly affects the sustainability of the company.
-David (2013) divides

-IJSE the external environment of three interconnected categories: remote environment, industrial environment and operating environment.
+David (2016) divides the external environment of three interconnected categories: remote environment, industrial environment and operating environment.
 All of these environmental factors provide a number of opportunities and threats to the company.